xtruhlar/FIIT-Old-Tests-Script/terminal_friendly.md

 	d) place work in the context of social, legal, ethical aspects
 	e) to maximize the availability of high quality data

-99. Assign to the correct group for Data Governance (Appropriate Usage / Data Lifecycle / Accessibilities / Ownership)
+99. Assign to the correct group for Data Governance (Appropriate Usage / Data Lifecycle / Accessibilities / Ownership).
+Select only ownership.
 	a) defines how to manage acquiring, storing, selling and purging data
 	b) defines who can access the data, what exactly can they see, and under what circumstances
 	c) defines what constitutes appropriate and inappropriate use of data internally and externally, particularly for automated decision